-Students are to contact full-time nursing faculty on the first school day after the clinical week that the medication error occurred.
+The student is to contact full-time nursing faculty on the first school day after the clinical week that the medication error occurred.
 Students may not administer medications in the clinical area until this requirement is met.
 It is the responsibility of the student to seek out the instructor.